Notre-Solutions/Inship-Website/src/pages/index.md

           accuracy and efficiency.

-          Our various white label packages will give your users functionality they need.
+          Our various white label packages will give your users the functionality they need.

           Why Offer Your End-Customers Automated Accounts Payable?